 An Event Hub consumer group represents a specific view of an Event Hub data stream.
 By using separate consumer groups, multiple subscriber applications can process an event stream independently, and without affecting other applications.
-However, the use of multiple consumer groups is not a requirement, and for many applications, the single default consumer group is sufficient.
+However, the use of many consumer groups isn't a requirement, and for many applications, the single default consumer group is sufficient.

 Creating and configuring a new Azure Event Hubs

-There are two main steps when creating and configuring a new Azure Event Hubs.
-The first step is to define an Event Hubs namespace.
+There are two main steps when creating and configuring new Azure Event Hubs.
+The first step is to define the Event Hubs namespace.
 The second step is to create an Event Hub in that namespace.

 Defining an Event Hubs namespace

 An Event Hubs namespace is a containing entity for managing one or more Event Hubs.
-Creating an Event Hubs namespace typically involves the following:
+Creating an Event Hubs namespace typically involves the following configuration:

-Defining namespace-level settings.
 Certain settings such as namespace capacity (configured using throughput units), pricing tier, and performance metrics are defined at the namespace level.
-These are applicable for all the Event Hubs within that namespace.
+These settings are applicable for all the Event Hubs within that namespace.
 If you don't define these settings, a default value is used: 1 for capacity and Standard for pricing tier.

-Selecting a unique name for the namespace.
-The namespace is accessible through this url: namespace.servicebus.windows.net
+Select a unique name for the namespace.
+The namespace is accessible through this URL: namespace.servicebus.windows.net

 Defining the following optional properties: